qaecology/blogdown-website/content/authors/Casey Visintin/_index.md

   url: "https://www.unimelb.edu.au/"

 # Short bio (displayed in user profile at end of posts)
-bio:  Casey models the effects of the built environment on nature and then mitigate using collaborative design solutions.
+bio:  Casey models the effects of the built environment on nature and then mitigates these effects using collaborative design solutions.

 interests:
 - Wildlife Conservation